doantronghieu/Nexus/others/docs/projects/IPVM/doc.md

 ## Conclusion

-IPVM Sentinel represents the natural evolution of IPVM's mission to provide the world's most trusted source of physical security technology intelligence.
-By combining our authoritative content with practical tools, collaborative capabilities, and advanced AI, Sentinel will become the definitive platform for security professionals worldwide.
+IPVM Platform represents the natural evolution of IPVM's mission to provide the world's most trusted source of physical security technology intelligence.
+By combining our authoritative content with practical tools, collaborative capabilities, and advanced AI, Platform will become the definitive platform for security professionals worldwide.

 The platform maintains our unwavering commitment to independence while expanding our practical utility throughout the security technology lifecycle.
-From initial planning through implementation and optimization, IPVM Sentinel will guide security professionals toward informed decisions based on objective performance data rather than marketing claims.
+From initial planning through implementation and optimization, IPVM Platform will guide security professionals toward informed decisions based on objective performance data rather than marketing claims.

 As physical security technologies grow increasingly complex and interconnected, the need for a trusted, comprehensive intelligence platform has never been greater.
-IPVM Sentinel will meet this need, empowering security professionals to navigate technological change with confidence and clarity.
+IPVM Platform will meet this need, empowering security professionals to navigate technological change with confidence and clarity.